 Coronaviruses are fairly fragile.
-Outside of the body they can only survive for a day and are easily destroyed by usual detergents and cleaning agents.
+Outside of the body they can only survive for a day and are easily destroyed by common detergents and cleaning agents.

 The greatest global concern, however, is about the potential for this new virus to spread far and wide.
 So far, person-to-person transmission has remained limited to some small clusters.
 There is no evidence yet that the virus has the capacity to become pandemic.

 Doctors do not yet know what the best treatment is, but people with severe symptoms will need intensive medical care to help them breath.
-There is no vaccine to prevent.
+There is no vaccine.

 What can I do to protect myself?